ben-dent/Contract-Cheating-Analysis/docs/crawler.rst

     getAllTheRelevantLinks(url)

-This function takes a single parameter, the url of a week in the project archive of the Freelancer site
+This function takes a single parameter, the URL of a week in the project archive of the Freelancer site